game-ci/documentation/docs/github/v2/01-getting-started.md

           path: build
 ```

-## Simple example with Git LFS
+### Simple Example with Git LFS

 If you are using GitHub's git-lfs hosting service to store your large binary assets, you will want to cache them to avoid consuming massive amounts of bandwidth.
 The extra steps in this example try to restore your git-lfs assets from a cache before doing a git lfs pull.

 ```yaml
 name: Actions 😎